Expand To Show Full Article

 Most independent auto repair shops ask around $125 an hour while dealerships usually charge about $160 per hour.
 If a repair shop is doing a great job and is providing excellent service, we suggest you be happy with whatever rate they ask for (given it’s within reasonable terms, of course) and bring your car to them anytime it needs servicing.

 We have already mentioned how the hourly rate can be driven up by a few factors.
 The bill could include expensive bits and customers are left wondering why the bill is so high and whether they are being ripped off.
-There is a simple solution to that – you have to know how to calculate labor cost.
+There is a simple solution to that – you have to know how to calculate labor costs.

 The labor rate formula will have you adding the hourly wage, the hourly tax cost, and the hourly cost of any expenses or fringe benefits.
 This can also be expressed as LR (labor rate) = W (wage) + T (taxes) + B (benefits).